Q: Who is eligible to apply for this program?

 Q: If I am accepted into the program, what kind of time commitment do I have to make?

 A: The workshop requires a commitment of about a year.
-This includes four long weekends in January through April at the AFI Campus in Los Angeles, the Workshop Intensive in May, as well as pre-production, production and post-production time in the summer and fall.
+This includes three long weekends in January through April at the AFI Campus in Los Angeles, the Workshop Intensive in May, as well as pre-production, production and post-production time in the summer and fall.
+There are also commitments March and April the following year.

 The Intensive requires full-time attendance.
 The average workshop day is between eight and twelve hours, and includes weekends.